Bayo, Nigeria

 Bayo is a Local Government Area of Borno State, Nigeria.
 Its headquarters are in the town Fikayel.

 It has an area of 956 km^{2} and a population of 78,978 at the 2006 census.

 The postal code of the area is 603.

 It is one of the four LGAs that constitute the Biu Emirate, a traditional state located in Borno State, Nigeria.

+Climate/Geography

+Bayo LGA is located at an elevation of 2,500 feet above sea level and has a total size of 956 square kilometers.
+The terrain of the Bayo local government region, which is part of the Savannah belt, is made up of hills and other rock formations.
+The area's temperature is reported to be 33 degrees Celsius, with a 13% humidity level.